AppliedAcousticsChalmers/auralization-toolbox/README.md

 > M. A. Poletti and U. P. Svensson, 'Beamforming Synthesis of Binaural Responses From Computer Simulations of Acoustic Spaces,' J. Acoust.
 Soc.
 Am.
 124, pp. 301–315 (2008)

-As to our awareness, direct auralization of sound fields sampled along surfaces via ambisonics as well as auralization of sound fields sampled on a cubical surface via ambisonics has not been presented before.
+As to our awareness, direct auralization of sound fields sampled along surfaces as well as auralization of sound fields sampled on a cubical surface via ambisonics has not been presented before.

 ## License